 Unfortunately, there are two significant concerns with this idea.
 If the fireplace is gas or wood-burning fireplace, it’s too much heat for your TV to handle.
 These types of fireplaces also have higher mantels that make TV viewing uncomfortable.

 The best solution is to replace your existing fireplace with an electric unit.
 Is it safe to put a TV above an electric fireplace?
 Yes.
 This allows you to avoid both problems.
 Electric units don’t have a real flame.
 This eliminates the clearance issues when it comes to the surround and the height of the mantel.
 This means that you can have a fireplace with a low enough mantel to allow for comfortable TV viewing.
 The bottom of the television should be 42 inches from the floor for the best experience, unless you use a swivel and tilt wall mount.

 Electric versions also produce less heat.
 There isn’t enough heat escaping to damage your TV overhead.
 The average one containing a 5,000 BTU heater or smaller.
 They are also affordable.
 Especially if you take advantage of the payment plans and financing offered by MagikFlame.

 Those without an existing fireplace can purchase a freestanding unit.
 In contrast, homeowners with a traditional built-in fireplace can buy an electric fireplace insert that they can place in the opening of the existing fireplace.
 Installation is easy.
 You only need to clean out the fireplace opening and slide the electric fireplace insert in.
 Plug in the unit, and it is ready to use.

 Electric inserts can be plugged into any nearby outlet or hard-wired into your home’s electricity.
 You don’t have to worry about overloading your circuit.
 Electric versions produce a low amount of heat with minimum wattage.
 This means it is safe to plug it in with the TV without any problems.

-For a contemporary look, you can install a wall-mounted electric unit and place the TV directly above it for a contemporary look.
-Your TV is safe if the heat is expelled from the bottom of the fireplace instead of the top, your TV is safe.
+You can install a wall-mounted electric unit and place the TV directly above it for a contemporary look.
+Your TV is safe if the heat is expelled from the bottom of the fireplace instead of the top.